shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ---
-title : Conversion Attribution description : Learn how When an advertiser's conversion pixel loads, Xandr determines if a pixel load can be associated with a user, and whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
+title : Microsoft Invest - Conversion Attribution description : Learn how When an advertiser's conversion pixel loads, Xandr determines if a pixel load can be associated with a user, and whether the user has converted in response to having previously viewed or clicked one of the advertiser's creatives.
 ---